PaulKennett/LeafRange/index.md

 ### For example

 Say you need to drive 75 km in your 2011 Leafster.
-You charge to "100%" which gives you 82km range (not that bad for an old gen 1.0 Leaf).
+You charge to "100%" which my gadget says gives you 82km range (not that bad for an old gen 1.0 Leaf).
 The guess-o-meter would be saying "103km" which would be a bold-faced lie.

 So you head off, stopping at a few places along the way to collect vital supplies (ice creams, etc).
-About half way there you notice that the chart is showing you're actually trending below the initial estimate line - meaning you should start to ease off the speed a little so that you won't run short.
-On the other hand - if you see that your driving above the initial estimate line then you know you have plenty of capacity to spare so can afford to drive faster.
+About half way there you notice that the chart is showing you're actually trending _below_ the initial estimate line - meaning you should start to ease off the speed a little so that you won't run short.

+On the other hand - if you see that you're driving _above_ the initial estimate line then you know you have plenty of capacity to spare so can afford to drive faster.

 Limitaions: this range estimate is not very sophisticated.
 It doesn't know about terrain, weather, drivign condition, car weight, etc. The key benefits are; (a) it's not stupidly optomistic at the start of a drive, and (b) the range chart allows you to easily adjust your driving behaviour to achieve a desired range.